xamarin/xamarin-macios/docs/managed-static-registrar.md

 point for the UnmanagedCallersOnly trampoline directly (the AOT compiler will emit a native symbol with the name of the entry point).

-However, when no AOT-compiling code, the generated Objective-C code needs to find the function pointer for the UnmanagedCallersOnly methods.
+However, when not AOT-compiling code, the generated Objective-C code needs to find the function pointer for the UnmanagedCallersOnly methods.
 This is implemented using another lookup table in managed code.

-For technical reasons, this implemented using multiple levels of functions if there are a significant number of UnmanagedCallersOnly methods, because it seems the JIT will compile the target for every function pointer in a method, even if the function pointer isn't loaded at runtime.
-This means that if there's 1.000 methods in the lookup table, the JIT will have to compile all the 1.000 methods the first time the lookup method is called if the lookup was implemented in a single function, even if the lookup method will eventually just find a single callback.
+For technical reasons, this is implemented using multiple levels of functions if there is a significant number of UnmanagedCallersOnly methods.
+As it seems that the JIT will compile the target for every function pointer in a method, even if the function pointer isn't loaded at runtime.
+This means that if there are 1.000 methods in the lookup table and if the lookup was implemented in a single function, the JIT will have to compile all the 1.000 methods the first time the lookup method is called, even if the lookup method will eventually just find a single callback.

 This might be easier to describe with some code.